About Whitworth University

 An ordained Presbyterian minister, Whitworth had initially set out on the Oregon Trail to follow his calling to serve as a missionary.
 He would go on to found at least 15 Presbyterian churches across the Pacific Northwest.
 He also served as president of the University of Washington and as superintendent of schools in Thurston and King counties.

-In 1883, Whitworth opened Sumner Academy in the village of Sumner, in Washington Territory, under the charge that "No efforts will be spared to elevate the character of the school and to make it an institution of learning of the highest grade."
-On Feb.
-20, 1890, the school's trustees signed resolutions to increase the curriculum and stature of the academy, which would be known as Whitworth College.
+In 1883, Whitworth opened Sumner Academy in the village of Sumner, in Washington Territory, under the charge that "No effort will be spared to elevate the character of the school and to make it an institution of learning of the highest grade."
+On Feb 20, 1890, the school's trustees signed resolutions to increase the curriculum and stature of the academy, which would be known as Whitworth College.

 The catalog from 1890 defined the vision for Whitworth College: "It is intended to give both sexes a thorough course of education...ever directing them in pursuit of that learning and culture of mind and heart that make the finished scholar....While it is denominational, it does not aim to be sectarian, opening its doors to all lovers of truth and learning."